A Chiari malformation is a congenital (present at birth) defect in the area of the back of the head where the brain and spinal cord connect.

 During the examination, a measurement of the circumference of the child’s head is taken and compared to a scale that can identify normal and abnormal ranges.

-Diagnostic tests that may be performed to confirm the diagnosis of a Chiari malformation include:
+Diagnostic tests that may be performed to confirm the diagnosis of a Chiari malformation include Magnetic Resonance Imaging (MRI)

 There are many ways to treat Chiari malformations, but all require surgery.
 The basic operation is one of uncrowding the area at the base of the cerebellum where it is pushing against the brainstem and spinal cord.
 This is done by removing a small portion of bone at the base of the skull deep to the neck muscles as well as often removing a part of the back of the first and occasionally additional spinal column segments.
 The operation is often modified if there is a syrinx present or if the child has hydrocephalus.
 Most children who have the surgery do quite well and have improvement of their symptoms.

-Specific treatment for a Chiari malformation will be determined by your child’s physician based on:
+Specific treatment for a Chiari malformation will be determined based on:

-• your child’s age, overall health, and medical history
+• child’s age, overall health, and medical history

-• your child’s tolerance for specific medications, procedures, or therapies
+• child’s tolerance for specific medications, procedures, or therapies

 • expectations for the course of the condition